squishlab/PhysH308/announcements.md

 ---

-What you should expect from the environment in physics.
+What you should expect from the environment in our classroom and the physics department.
 * mutual respect
 * welcoming spaces
 * honoring difference...all the differences you can think of
 * integrity

-Summer Research meeting, Friday Jan 21, 3-4pm, Zoom